jheddings/ansible-github/README.md

 Utilities for working with Github.

+## jheddings.github.file ##

+Manage files in a Github repository.

+## jheddings.github.label ##

+Manage labels for a Github repository.

 ## jheddings.github.repository ##

-Configure repositories.
+Manage Github repositories.

-## jheddings.github.label ##

-Manage labels for a repository.